f4grx/sys11/monitor/README.md

 programs.
 It also manages the RAM and storage devices.
 It is really a very little kernel.

-The functions of the kernel are triggered by the SWI instruction.
-A function index has to be set in the A accumulator.

 Runtime environment
 -------------------
 Internal RAM AND Registers are both mapped at 0000h.
 Because of the access